hmrc/upscan-initiate/README.md

     }
 }
 ```

+### The file upload

-In order to upload the file, initiating microservice or the client should send the following form:
+In order to upload the file, the following form is sent as the body of a POST request:

 ```
 <form method="POST" href="...value of the href from the response above...">
     <input type="hidden" name="x-amz-algorithm" value="AWS4-HMAC-SHA256">